 Ideally, when you deploy your login system to a production server, you would want your server to listen on port 80, so you don't have to specify the port number in the URL.

-To start our Node.js app, we can execute the command node login.js in command line.
+To start our Node.js app, we can execute the command node login.js in the command line.
 If we navigate to http://localhost:3000/ in our browser, we should see the login form, which should look like the following:

 http://localhost:3000/